Kat Meyers is a staff attorney in the Civil Practice Law Reform Unit in which she focuses on housing policy and law.

 Kat received her B.A. in Contemporary Race Relations and Human Rights from New York University and her J.D. from City University of New York School of Law.

-Nakeeb Siddique is a Supervising Attorney with The Legal Aid Society’s Housing Help Program.
+Nakeeb Siddique is the Director of Housing for The Legal Aid Society’s Brooklyn Neighborhood Office.
 He primarily defends tenants in eviction proceedings in Brooklyn, where he also grew-up.
-Nakeeb started with The Legal Aid Society as a Staff Attorney in 2011.
+Nakeeb started with The Legal Aid Society as a Staff Attorney in 2011 and became a Supervising Attorney in 2016.
 He was previously a litigation associate at Kramer Levin Naftalis & Frankel, LLP and was a law clerk from 2006 to 2008 to the Honorable Deborah A. Batts, United States District Judge, Southern District of New York.
 Nakeeb graduated from Swarthmore College in 2001, and from Fordham University School of Law in 2006.